BaffRami/data-analysis_extension/README.md

     - **Operation Code**:

-      - Write the pandas code that performs the operation.
+      - Write the code that performs the operation.
       - Use placeholders for dynamic values:

         - **&c0, &c1, etc.** for selected columns.